PublicQuantumNetwork/pqn-gui/README.md

 ### Prerequisites

 - Node.js 18 or higher
-- npm or pnpm package manager
+- npm package manager
-- A running PQN Node API (see [pqn-stack](https://github.com/PublicQuantumNetwork/pqn-stack))
+- A PQN Node API (see [pqn-stack](https://github.com/PublicQuantumNetwork/pqn-stack))

 ### Installation

+If you've just installed the PQN Node API, make sure not to be in the pqn-stack directory.
+A convenient place to put the GUI is in the same place you cloned pqn-stack.

 1. **Clone the repository**